 By comparison, the Chromebook 15 lasted longer in our video loop test than the Samsung Chromebook Pro, the Asus Chromebook Flip C101PA, and the Asus Chromebook Flip C302CA.
 That can be attributed to Intel’s power-sipping Pentium processor, the lightweight operating system, and an optimized Chromebook design.
 However, it falls behind several Windows-based solutions such as the HP Spectre x360 13, the Lenovo Yoga 920, and Microsoft’s Surface Laptop.

-Acer’s latest Chromebook 15 serves as a larger, cheaper alternative to Google’s Pixelbook, and should please diehard fans of the Chrome OS platform.
+Acer’s Chromebook 15 serves as a larger, cheaper alternative to Google’s Pixelbook, and should please diehard fans of the Chrome OS platform.
 The inclusion of Google Play is great, but it’s a quirky addition that still has a few issues to iron out.
-Outside the Google Play weirdness, you get solid, zippy performance backed by a thin and light form factor, and a great battery.
+Outside the Google Play weirdness, you get zippy performance backed by a thin and light form factor and a great battery.

 Is there a better alternative?

 These competitors have their own merits, but we hesitate to call them alternatives.
 We think readers shopping for a 15-inch laptop want a large screen.
 If that’s true for you, the only real alternative is the 2-in-1 variant Acer made, the Chromebook Spin 15, which starts at $450.
 Another 15-inch Chromebook we’re excited to check out is the Lenovo Yoga Chromebook, which is the first 4K Chromebook and starts at $600.

 How long will it last?

 There’s lots of decent hardware packed inside to keep the Chromebook 15 feeling modern for years to come.
 There’s nothing about this Chromebook that feels cheap.
-Our only concern is Google Play.
-It’s a new ingredient added to Chrome OS, and backed by developers who typically target Android-based smartphones and tablets.
+Our only concern is Google Play– it’s a new ingredient added to Chrome OS, and it’s backed by developers who typically target Android-based smartphones and tablets.
 You’ll have to play the wait-and-see-game regarding how these developers will embrace Chromebook compatibility.
 Finally, a one-year warranty is no better or worse than the industry average.

 Should you buy it?